imwatsi/utopian.io-help_center/guides/quickstart_contributors.md

 ![settings](../assets/img/settings.jpeg)

 This page allows you to customize your experience on Utopian.
-Currently, there is only the option to change the language, but more options will be made available soon.
-Utopian is rapidly developing and many changes are planned as it transitions to Version 2.
+Currently, there is only the option to change your default voting strength, but more options will be made available soon.
+Utopian is rapidly developing and many changes are planned as it transitions out of beta.

 <br>